How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 Here are some examples of adapting to your local environment:

-• If your pressing room is 30% humidity you need to verify your humidity tank lid is airtight when in use.
+• If your pressing room is 36% humidity you need to purchase a humidifier.

-• If your pressing room is 55% humidity then you need to verify your humidity tank lid is open 1" by using a spacer or chip clip while in use.
+• If your pressing room is 55% humidity you need to purchase a dehumidifier.

-• If your storage room is 30% humidity you need a humidifier.
+• If your pressing room is 77F you need an air conditioner.

-• If your storage room is 55% humidity you need a dehumidifier.
+• If your pressing room is 66F you need a small tower heater with digital thermostat control.

 RESTORATION